Bombing of Hamburg in World War II: Firebombing research

 Britain's experience of being bombed in the Blitz had contributed to the RAF's thinking on how to conduct a bombing campaign.
 It had become clear that incendiaries could inflict much more damage than high-explosive bombs.
 Detailed study of this was carried out by the Research and Experiment unit, RE8, (set up in November 1941).
 The details of how German houses were constructed were examined, and tests were carried out on models to determine how effective an incendiary attack would be.
-The precise ratio of high-explosive bombs and incendiaries was calculated.
+The optimum ratio of high-explosive bombs and incendiaries was calculated.
 The high explosive was to blow out windows and make firefighting dangerous.
 High-explosive bombs with delayed-action fuses were included in the mix to further suppress any firefighting effort.
 The quantity of incendiaries delivered had to be high enough to totally overwhelm any firefighting capability, so that a conflagration could become established.

 The Americans took a high level of interest in the British research on the effect of incendiaries.
-American expertise and experiments added to the planning of fire bombing raids.
+American expertise and experiments by the Standard Oil Development Company and the U.S. Army's Chemical Warfare Service Technical Division added to the planning of fire bombing raids.
 Despite belief to the contrary, US aircraft also carried a carefully considered mix of high explosive and incendiary bombs.
 Large quantities of US-made oil-based incendiaries went into service with the 8th Bomber Command shortly before the Hamburg raid – this was preferred by the Americans to the 4 lb magnesium-cased thermite bomb used by the British.

-It is clear that the effectiveness of the Hamburg raid relied to a large extent on extensive research into how best to cause a large fire in a German city – as opposed to the popular view that it was some sort of accidental occurrence due to unusual weather conditions.
+The effectiveness of the Hamburg raid relied to a large extent on extensive research into how best to cause a large fire in a German city – as opposed to the popular view that it was an accidental occurrence due to unusual weather conditions.